sergiospagnuolo/pollingBR/vignettes/Introduction_pollingBR.md

 governor_2014 <- governor(2014)
 ```

 * The `state` argument indicates the geographical level the poll is representative of.
-The default returns polls for all states and cities (besides the national-level polls, in the presidential elections).
+The default returns polls for all states and cities (besides the national-level polls, in the presidential elections (`state = "ALL"`).
 The user can specify only one or a few states by using their acronyms (or filter only by national-level polls, in the case of the `president()` function, using the `"BR"` acronym).

 ```{r, message=FALSE}
 # Extract data for all national-level polls for president in 2014